CenturyLinkCloud/PublicKB/Release Notes/2016-01-19-cloud-platform-release-notes.md

 ### Early Adopter Program Updates (5)

-* __NEW - Load Balancer as a Service.__ [Load Balancer as a Service (LBaaS)](https://www.ctl.io/load-balancing/) is a new shared load balancer service that offers more capabilities than our current production service, including:

-    * TCP load balancing
-    * Support for load balancing on any port
+* __NEW - Load Balancer as a Service.__ [Load Balancer as a Service (LBaaS)](https://www.ctl.io/load-balancing/) is a new shared load balancer service that offers more capabilities than our current production service, including, TCP load balancing, support for load balancing on any port, and configurable health checks.
-    * Configurable health checks

   These features, and more, are now available in beta via API.
 For more details, and to sign-up for the beta service, please visit [the product page](https://www.ctl.io/load-balancing/).

-* __DBaaS Beta Conclusion.__ The [DBaaS beta](https://www.ctl.io/dbaas/) ends January 24, as the service becomes generally available as the "Relational DB Service".
+* __DBaaS Beta Conclusion.__ The [DBaaS beta](https://www.ctl.io/dbaas/) ends January 25; the service will then become generally available as the "Relational DB Service".
 This new service supports rapid software delivery by providing instant access to a high performance, enterprise-hardened MySQL-compatible database instances.
-The service is hosted on CenturyLink Cloud's Hyperscale service, with 100% flash storage.
-The service will be available in three CenturyLink Cloud locations: IL1, VA1 and UC1.
+The service is hosted on CenturyLink Cloud's [Hyperscale service](https://www.ctl.io/hyperscale/), with 100% flash storage.
+The service will be GA at launch in three CenturyLink Cloud locations: IL1, VA1 and UC1.

 * __Runner.__ Several new capabilities are available for [the agent-less automation service](http://info.runner.ctl.io/):